-Cataracts are the leading cause of blindness in the United States.
-According to the National Eye Institute, by age 80, more than half of Americans have had a cataract or cataract surgery, resulting in 1.35 million cataract procedures annually.
 During cataract surgery, the cataractous lens is removed and replaced with an artificial lens.
-The cataractous lens is disintegrated using ultrasound, and particles must be vacuumed away from the eye using a tool that aspirates and irrigates the eye.
-In addition to vacuuming the loose lens particles, the physician must polish the capsule to remove residual bits of fibrous tissue that remain from the old lens.
-With the advent of laser cataract surgery, this invention may eliminate the ultrasonic dismantling of the cloudy lens.
-Wake Forest School of Medicine’s novel handpiece tip allows surgeons to accomplish these tasks with a single, multipurpose tool.
+The cataractous lens is disintegrated using ultrasound, and particles must be vacuumed away from the eye with a tool that aspirates and irrigates the eye.
+In addition to vacuuming the loose lens particles, the surgeon currently must polish the capsule with a separate tool to remove residual bits of fibrous tissue that remain from the old lens.

 Keith Walter, MD